KureciPlatek/Project_BacaSable/01_Analysis/04_solution_strategy.md

 # Solution Strategy {#section-solution-strategy}

-### Contents

-A short summary and explanation of the fundamental decisions and solution strategies, that shape system architecture.
-It includes

--   technology decisions

--   decisions about the top-level decomposition of the system, e.g. usage of an architectural pattern or design pattern

--   decisions on how to achieve key quality goals

--   relevant organizational decisions, e.g. selecting a development process or delegating certain tasks to third parties.

-### Motivation

 The different elements on which the full project will be based are chosen in their qualities of:
  - price
  - Availability